tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “I must have walked right into it”, he said, grimacing.
 He tried to dislodge himself, but wasn’t able to move.

 “Wait up…I’ve got you.”
-I knelt down and tried to pull his foot out myself, and after a few unsuccessful attempts tried to hoist him up around the waist in an effort to lift him straight out of it.
+I knelt down and tried to pull his foot out myself, then attempted to hoist him up around the waist in an effort to lift him straight out of it.
 Nothing seemed to work.

 “What the hell is this?”, he said, a note of panic in his voice now.

 The morning was growing brighter.
 The rain clouds that had loomed overhead for the past 24 hours appeared to be taking a slight reprieve, and as golden rays of light shone upon the ground, I saw something so unbelievable that I almost fell over in shock…

 The tree root, which was already wrapped tight around Eric’s foot, was now tightening its grip even further.
-Thin wooden fingers were shooting out of the mud and slithering all over his ankle — wrapping his lower leg in tight coils.
+Thin wooden fingers were sprouting slowly out of the mud and slithering all over his ankle — wrapping his lower leg in tight coils.
 Hannah let out an ear-splitting *scream.*

 Shaking, I once again tried to hoist him up around the waste, but nothing was working, and what was worse was that he now seemed to be sinking.